 - Both team players and independent workers

-The range of industry areas our graduates go on to work in is broad, with Imperial College London ESE graduates, currently working in:
+The range of industry areas our graduates go on to work in is broad, with graduates from Geology, Geophysics or Earth and Planetary Science at Imperial working in:

 - Geotechnical and engineering

 - Government and policy